Avaneeshakrishna/TwitterClone/README.md

    npm run dev                            # Start the backend server
    ```
   &nbsp;&nbsp; MongoDB Setup (Local or Atlas)
-  &nbsp; - If using MongoDB Atlas, update MONGO_URI in your .env file.
+   - If using MongoDB Atlas, update MONGO_URI in your .env file.
-  &nbsp; - If using local MongoDB, ensure your MongoDB service is running.
+   - If using local MongoDB, ensure your MongoDB service is running.

  &nbsp;&nbsp; Create a JWT Secret Key
-  &nbsp;- Run the following command in Git Bash:
+  - Run the following command in Git Bash:
     ```
     openssl rand -base64 32
     ```